cartesi/compute-tutorials/gpg-verify/README.md

 The DApp uses two input drives, one for the document and another for its corresponding detached signature.
 It then runs the standard Linux `gpg` tool within the Cartesi Machine to verify if the signature is indeed valid for that document, returning the tool's exit status.
 This exit status will be `"0"` for success/no errors (i.e., document is authentic and has not been tampered), `"1"` for failure (i.e., document is either not authentic or has been tampered), and other values for errors such as invalid data.

-The committed [GpgVerify.sol](./contracts/GpgVerify.sol) contract contains a fictional document and a corresponding valid signature produced using a [private key](./cartesi-machine/descartes-private.key) created for this tutorial.
+The committed [GpgVerify.sol](./contracts/GpgVerify.sol) contract contains a fictional document and a corresponding valid signature produced using a [private key](./cartesi-machine/compute-private.key) created for this tutorial.

 ```javascript
 bytes doc = "My public statement\n";
 bytes signature = hex'8901d...a326c';
 ```

-In its turn, the DApp's Cartesi Machine contains the corresponding [public key](./cartesi-machine/descartes-pub.key) for that keypair, and thus works as a trusted verifier for the authenticity of any document signed by that private key.
+In its turn, the DApp's Cartesi Machine contains the corresponding [public key](./cartesi-machine/compute-pub.key) for that keypair, and thus works as a trusted verifier for the authenticity of any document signed by that private key.

 Please refer to the [GnuPG manual](https://www.gnupg.org/gph/en/manual.html) for details on how to create other keypairs and produce detached signatures.
-If desired, the provided private key can be used to sign other documents (its passphrase is "Descartes rocks!").
+If desired, the provided private key can be used to sign other documents (its passphrase is "Cartesi Compute rocks!").

 ## Usage with Logger

 The [GpgVerify.sol](./contracts/GpgVerify.sol) contract includes a method for instantiating the computation using the Merkle root hashes of a document and its corresponding signature.

 In order to use it, before calling the instantiation method you should prepare the desired data and make it available to the Logger service.
 "Preparing the data" basically involves prepending each file with four bytes that encode the content length, which is the format expected by the implemented Cartesi Machine.
-The Merkle root hashes of the resulting files should then be computed before making the contents available to the Logger service by adding them to a Descartes node's data directory.
+The Merkle root hashes of the resulting files should then be computed before making the contents available to the Logger service by adding them to a Cartesi Compute node's data directory.
 The [prepend-length.sh](./cartesi-machine/prepend-length.sh) and [logger-add.sh](./cartesi-machine/logger-add.sh) scripts can be used to help in those tasks.

 For instance, for the existing [document](./cartesi-machine/document) and [signature](./cartesi-machine/signature) files, you should execute the following commands: